- Antonio Giovinazzi

 In November 2009 Williams announced Hulkenberg would partner veteran driver Rubens Barrichello for 2010.
 A solid rookie season followed, topped off by a brilliant performance over one lap at Interlagos in damp conditions to secure pole position at the Brazilian Grand Prix.
 However, in 2011 money spoke louder than talent and he was given the boot for the latest GP2 champion Pastor Maldonado, who was backed by sponsorship from Venezuelan oil company PDVSA.

-He found a new home at Force India as a third driver and after a series of Friday morning practice outing he did enough to be promoted to race driver in 2012.
-After a slightly slow start to the season Hulkenberg started to beat highly-rated team-mate Paul di Resta more often than not and was linked with a move to Ferrari before Felipe Massa was re-confirmed, eventually switching to Sauber on a one-year deal.
+He found a new home at Force India as a third driver and after a series of Friday morning practice outings, did enough to be promoted to a race seat in 2012.
+After a slightly slow start to the season, Hulkenberg started to get the better of teammate Paul di Resta and was linked with a move to Ferrari before settling for a switch to Sauber on a one-year deal.

-Sauber didn't enjoy the same success as the previous season in 2013, however, and despite a number of impressive drives Hulkenberg's best result was a fourth place in Korea.
-Though the podium still eludes him, his displays saw him linked with Ferrari and Lotus before the former re-signed Kimi Raikkonen and the latter chased Pastor Maldonado's cash, leaving Hulkenberg to return to Force India for 2014.
+However, Sauber didn't enjoy the same success as it had in previous seasons, and despite a number of impressive drives Hulkenberg's best result was a fourth place in Korea.
+Although the podium still eluded him, his displays saw him linked with Ferrari once more and Lotus before the former re-signed Kimi Raikkonen and the latter chased Pastor Maldonado's cash, leaving Hulkenberg to return to Force India for 2014.

-His lack of funding turned out to be a blessing, however, with Lotus enduring a rotten season while Force India flourished with Mercedes engines - especially in the first half of the year.
-Hulkenberg recorded ten consecutive points-scoring finishes and, though his form tailed off slightly as Force India's development slowed down and its rivals caught up, the German was one of the standout drivers of the season.
-He is still without a maiden podium but that is surely set to change with driver weight less of a consideration in 2015.
+His lack of funding turned out to be a blessing, however, with Lotus enduring a rotten season while Force India flourished with Mercedes engines -- especially in the first half of the year.
+Hulkenberg recorded ten consecutive points-scoring finishes and, though his form tailed off slightly as Force India's development slowed down, the German was one of the standout drivers of the season.

 Strengths and Weaknesses

-Undoubtedly talented, Hulkenberg has already shown himself as a star of the future.
+Undoubtedly talented, Hulkenberg was earmarked as a star of the future.
 His second full season was impressive and almost earned him a Ferrari drive, but his height and weight consigned him to another season in the midfield as the new regulations come in to effect in 2014.

 After a phenomenal debut season in German Formula BMW in 2005, Hulkenberg went on to win the world final, only to be stripped of the trophy after being accused of brake-testing one of his rivals during a safety car period.